Nemo3003/cse210-05/README.md

 - A "game over" message is displayed in the middle of the screen.
 - The cycles turn white.
 - Players keep moving and turning but don't run into each other.

+To play please enter into the cycle folder and run from the __main__.py file.

+Cycopath
+  -Noun-
+  A person suffering from chronic bike riding disorder with abnormal urges o ride.

+ Enjoy!